 HCPCS codes are used for billing drugs and services to Medicare, Medicaid, and commercial payers.
-Effective October 1, 2024, the Centers for Medicare and Medicaid Services (CMS) discontinued American Regent's product-specific HCPCS code.
-The HCPCS code designated for Abraxane®, J9264 Injection, paclitaxel protein-bound particles, 1 mg, must now be used.
+Effective July 1, 2023, the Centers for Medicare and Medicaid Services (CMS) established a new product-specific HCPCS code for Paclitaxel Protein-Bound Particles for Injectable Suspension (Albumin-Bound).